FasterXML/jackson-databind/README.md

 Basically, Jackson can work as a replacement for many Apache Commons components, for tasks like base64 encoding/decoding, and handling of "dyna beans" (Maps to/from POJOs).

+# Contribute!

+We would love to get your contribution, whether it's in form of bug reports, Requests for Enhancement (RFE), documentation, or code patches.
+The primary mechanism for all of above is [GitHub Issues system](FasterXML/jackson-databind/issues).

+## Basic rules for Code Contributions

+There is really just one main rule, which is that to accept any code contribution, we need to get a filled Contributor License Agreement (CLA) from the author.
+One CLA is enough for any number of contributions, but we need one.
+Or, rather, companies that use our code want it.
+It keeps their lawyers less unhappy about Open Source usage.

+## Limitation on Dependencies by Core Components

+One additional limitation exists for so-called core components (streaming api, jackson-annotations and jackson-databind): no additional dependendies are allowed beyond:

+* Core components may rely on any methods included in the supported JDK: currently core components are limited to JDK 1.5
+* Jackson-databind (this package) depends on the other two (annotations, streaming).

+This means that anything that has to rely on additional APIs or libraries needs to be built as an extension, usually a Jackson module.

 -----

 # Further reading